adigitalife/yourls-allow-aliases/README.md

 It also allows you to use YOURLS with your server's IP address.

-####Instructions:

-1. Copy the 'allow-aliases' folder to user/plugins/.
-2. Activate the plugin in the YOURLS admin interface.

-That's it.

 ####Example use case:

 1. Old hostname was toolong.hostname.com